 recipe is also suited for other fruits such as firm mangos, apples, jicama, asian/bosc pears.

 My mom ate toast in the mornings at the store, it was quick and easy between customers.
-She would toast her slices in a toaster oven, two at a time, always at the same settings that resulted in an evenly light brown surface with the right amount of hard.
-She let it cool just a enough not to soggy up the bread with mayo and kimchi.
-She actually ate all western foods with kimchi, she said it went down easier with.
+She would place slices in a toaster oven, two at a time, always at the same settings that resulted in an evenly light brown surface with the right amount of hardness.
+She let it cool just enough to avoid getting the bread soggy from the mayo and kimchi.
+She actually ate all western foods with kimchi, she said it went down easier.
 Sometimes, she would talk at length praising kimchi and how it was a taste saver.
 She later moved from mayo to cream cheese, I decided to use both in this dip.

 1 - 8 oz package of cream cheese (room temperature)

 1 garlic clove, finely minced